ly4e/customized_dotfiles_linux/README.md

 - recreates a "fish" style abbreviated working directory
 - recreated "fish" style abbreviated aliases for the purpose of staying familair with the actual commands in case we end up on a system without our aliases
 - custom prompt includes git information enrichment and abbreviated working directories
+- added logic (where identified) to set the correct aliases based on the system type the confi lices on

 ---
 ## TMUX